How Do I Apply for Supplemental Security Income?

 - Gather additional evidence.
 One of the most common reasons for SSI denial is a lack of evidence.
 The SSA will need medical evidence to prove that you are disabled and unable to work.

 - Appeal the decision.
-Your appeal must be filed within 60 days of the date on your denial letter.
+Your appeal generally must be filed within 60 days of the date on your denial letter.

 - Hire a lawyer.
 You may want to consider hiring an attorney to help you with the process.
 A lawyer can help you gather evidence and file the necessary paperwork.